 Jupiter has many satellites (more than 60) but most of these are quite small (less than 10km diameter).
 The four largest moons (named above) which were discovered by Galileo Galilei in 1610 are named after the lovers of Zeus.
-These moons are generally larger than the earth’s moon with diameters ranging from 3100km to 5200km.
+These moons are generally larger than the Earth’s moon with diameters ranging from 3100km to 5200km.
 Three of the moons are locked together in an orbital resonance in which for every orbit Ganymede takes, Europa takes exactly two orbits and Io exactly four orbits.

-The closest to Jupiter, Io, has over 400 volcano's and is incredible geologically active.
+The closest to Jupiter, Io, has over 400 volcano's and is incredibly geologically active.
 This is thought to be due to Jupiter’s strong gravitational field constantly squeezing the moon as it orbits which warms the moons interior.

-The next of the Galilean Moons is Europa.
+The next of the Galilean moons is Europa.
 Its surface is very smooth and comprised of water ice, possibly floating on a sea of liquid water.
 It's thought to have a rocky centre and has a thin oxygen atmosphere.
-Because of the presence of water it is thought to be a good candidate to find life outside of the earth.
+Because of the presence of water it is thought to be a good candidate to find life outside of the Earth.